Skiitr/skiitr.github.io/projects.md

 <hr />

 ## Web Development
-(2014 - Present >> 1 year)

 ### [Simplicity Sprouts](http://simplicitysprouts.com)
 This site is a Wordpress blog I developed and maintain for my wife.
-This was the first full site I've helped create.
-This was a steep learning curb to learn Wordpress development and create a custom theme.
-The successful rollout of the site was done in May 2015.
+This was the first full site I've helped create, publish and maintain.
+This was a steep learning curve to learn Wordpress development, understand PHP for theme modification and deploy a website.
+This site had a successful rollout and continues to serve as a solid bloging platform.

 ### [Calculist](http://slylion.com/calculist)
 A simple web application whose purpose is to be both a simple calculator and a list program to store calculations.
 I found myself always needing a calculation I made 3 or 4 steps previous and would either have to write the info down as I went or re-calculate values.
 This application was to service that need.